StuartsProjects/SX12XX-LoRa/SX127x_examples/Examples - Descriptions.md

 This is a program that transmits a long LoRa packets lasting about 5 seconds that can be used to measure the frequency and power of the transmission using external equipment.
 The bandwidth of the transmission is only 10khz, so a frequency counter should give reasonable average result.

-The LoRa settings to use, including transmit powwer, are specified in the 'Settings.h' file.
+The LoRa settings to use, including transmit power, are specified in the 'Settings.h' file.

 #### 16\_LoRa\_RX\_Frequency\_Error\_Check